ok-nick/opensource.contentauth.org/docs/manifest/assertions-actions.md

 ### The instanceId property

-The `instanceId` property identifies an ingredient used in an action and is only used when defining/writing a manifest, not reading one.
+The `instanceId` property identifies an ingredient (with a matching value of `instance_id`) used in an action and is only used when defining/writing a manifest, not reading one.

 ```json
 "ingredients": [